Skip to Content

 If I have a boarding group, can I leave Epcot and then come back?

-But, keep in mind that the modified virtual queue for Cosmic Rewind only gives you a one-hour return window
+Yes you can…but, keep in mind that the modified virtual queue for Cosmic Rewind only gives you a one-hour return window

 This means you have up to one hour from the time of the alert to go to the entrance of the attraction, so keep that in mind.